 - Work within their area of personal competence.

-services offer a vehicle for analysis, reflection and action that ultimately
+is that these services offer a vehicle for analysis, reflection and

 Here are some published definitions we particularly like...

-to occur and thus performance to improve.
-To be a successful a Coach requires
+thus performance to improve.
+To be a successful a Coach requires a

 "off-line help by one person to another in making significant